 HMA Literary Agency – Mike Bryan and Heather Adams

-Jacaranda (now located in Singapore, but its advisory board member remains in India) – Jayapriya Vasudevan, Helen Mangham, and Andrea Pasion-Flores
+Jacaranda (Singapore and Bangalore, India) – Jayapriya Vasudevan, Helen Mangham, and Andrea Pasion-Flores

 Kadalu – Geraldine Rose and Sridhar Gowda